barchart/binary-serializer-public/README.md

 DataBufferWriter writer = new(new byte[16]);

-// Serialize the difference between two objects to a binary format byte[] bytes = schema.Serialize(writer, testObjectCurrent, testObjectPrevious);
+// Serialize the difference between two objects to a binary format byte[] changes = schema.Serialize(writer, testObjectCurrent, testObjectPrevious);

-// Create a DataBufferReader with the serialized bytes for deserialization DataBufferReader reader = new(bytes);
+// Create a DataBufferReader with the serialized bytes for deserialization DataBufferReader reader = new(changes);

-// Deserialize the binary data back into an object using the existing object TestClass deserializedTestObject = schema.Deserialize(reader, testObjectPrevious);
+// Deserialize the binary data back into the existing object schema.Deserialize(reader, testObjectPrevious);

 Console.WriteLine(deserializedTestObject.PropertyName); // Output: Name
 Console.WriteLine(deserializedTestObject.PropertyNumber); // Output: 321